precice/tutorials/multiple-perpendicular-flaps/README.md

 ## References

 [1] H. Bungartz, F. Linder, M. Mehl, B. Uekerman.
 A plug-and-play coupling approach for parallel multi-field simulations.
 2014.

+{% include disclaimer.html content="This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD®  trade marks." %}